-- J. Develop mathematical models for each experiment that describe the relationship between each independent variable and the distance between the bright spots.
-Include - brief statement of what the experiment tested; - a plot of the data and the best-fit regression equation, making sure to label the axes; - the regression equation you found and reasons why it is the best-fit; - $igstar{}$ a verbal description of how the distance between the bright spots changed when the independent variable of the experiment changed. - K. To obtain a regression equation, follow these steps.
-(Handouts for the calculator steps are available.) - STAT 1.
+- J. Develop mathematical models for each experiment that describe the relationship between each independent variable and the distance to the bright spots.
+Include - brief statement of what the experiment tested; - 🖊 a plot of the data and the best-fit regression equation, making sure to label the axes; - the regression equation you found and reasons why it is the best-fit; be sure to consider long-run behavior, least # of variables, as well as correlation (closer to 1 is better); - a verbal description of how the distance to the bright spots changed when the independent variable of the experiment changed. - K. To obtain a regression equation, follow these steps.
+(Handouts for the calculator steps are available.) - 1.
 Enter data into the calculator by typing and selecting Edit.
 Put the independent variable in L1 and the dependent variable in L2 (for the first data set, but you may want to use other lists for the next set of graphs so you still keep all the data).

+2nd

-MODE 2nd When finished entering data, is the Quit function to escape back to the main screen.
+When finished entering data, the main screen.